-If you missed out on the Kickstarter, you can still pre-order the game: just click the "PRE-ORDER" button above.
-Expected delivery is September 2019
+If you missed out on the Kickstarter, you can still order the game here from our Shopify store: just click the "ORDER NOW" button above.

 Fantastic Factories is a dice placement, engine building tabletop game for 1 to 5 players and takes 45 to 60 minutes to play.
 Players build a set of factories into their compound and then roll dice to use as workers.
 With over 35 different blueprints, you can discover endless inventive and creative ways your factories can work together.

 Different factories have different worker requirements.
 Some require a pair of matching dice.
 Some require a specific value.
 You aren't stuck with what you roll, though.
 With training facilities you can manipulate the values of your dice in order to figure out the optimal placement of all your workers!
 Each turn is a satisfying puzzle to solve.

 - 28 dice (16mm) (4 red, 4 blue, 4 green, 4 yellow, 4 purple, and 8 white)

 - 30 metal* resource tokens (*clarification: represents metal resources in the game but made out of chipboard)

 - 4 tool label tokens

 - 18 contractor cards